Day 1: Saturday - Arrival and transfer to North Mainland

-Day 2 - Sunday 14th May - Unst
+Day 2: Sunday - Unst

-Day 3 - Monday 15th May - Fetlar
+Day 3: Monday - Fetlar

-Day 7 - Friday 19th May - Mainland
+Day 7: Friday - Mainland

 Please note that we do not visit Mousa or Noss on this itinerary, please see the Shetland Island Explorer or Shetland and Orkney holidays for these experiences later in summer.